-Employers could decide to carry out risk assessments by sending some-one to visit the proposed location.
-An inspection can take place subject to COVID-19 secure arrangements although this is impractical if the relocation is short term.
+Employers could decide to carry out risk assessments by sending someone to visit a proposed permanent location.
+An inspection can take place subject to any COVID-19 or other risk although this is impractical if the relocation is short term.
 Similarly, IT professionals can visit each remote working location and examine the connection to the company's network (see below).

-If the home or other remote office space is going to be used for some time employers could send a safety consultant to produce a report.
+If the home or other remote office space is going to be used for some time the employer could send a safety consultant to produce a report.
 Alternatively, or additionally, remote workers can be trained in proper use of equipment.
 The training should be documented and updated as necessary.
-Employers can check with the employee that:
+Employers can check that:

 - employees feel their proposed location enables them to work safely be done safely

-- employees have the correct equipment to work safely and that the equipment is secure
+- employees have the correct equipment to work safely and that their equipment is secure

 - managers keep in regular contact with the employee